 However, these changes did not lessen the difficult nature of the course.
 Recce Selection proved to be one of the most difficult in the world.
 As with any mission, the terrain dictates the type of training needed.
 Operating in the subtropic heat and arid environment proved to be the downfall of many men.

 Some people simply could not acclimatize to the heavy workload in the heat.
-Endless marching through rough terrain with packs, rationed food and water day after day was simply too much for many men.
+Endless marching through rough terrain with packs, rationed food, and water day after day was simply too much for many men.

 Being able to map read and keep yourself and your team on a ruler’s edge to an objective was fundamental.
-Doing so after a 24 hour march shouldering an 80 pound ruck with blood pouring out of your boots from raw skin and limited food and water became exceedingly difficult.
+Doing so after a 24-hour march shouldering an 80-pound ruck with blood pouring out of your boots from raw skin and limited food and water became exceedingly difficult.

 A man’s temperament was constantly under surveillance, especially at these key times.
 A cool head in the midst of extreme physical discomfort was paramount.
 A man who would lose his head with another candidate or God forbid an instructor could lead to a swift ticket home.
-The Recces needed the type of mentality that could ruck 150 klicks, recon a target and hoof it back on foot with enemy in pursuit, being out of food and searching for water.
+The Recces needed the type of mentality that could ruck 150 klicks, recon a target, and hoof it back on foot with the enemy in pursuit, being out of food and searching for water.

 The class was conducting evolutions near a lake.
 The men were brought up to see the crocodiles that slithered up and down its banks and into the water.
 Later into the night after endless log and rifle PT and hard running they ended back up at the lake.
-They were instructed to dress down to their skivvies and swim across a croc infested lake.
-There was much protest and especially from McCallion.
+They were instructed to dress down to their skivvies and swim across a croc-infested lake.
+There was much protest, and especially from McCallion.

 Why in the world would he risk his life during Selection?
 A rope was there to help you get across.
 Twenty men refused to swim the 100 yards and disqualified themselves.
-McCallion decided that he had some and pass the course, alive or dead and went for it.
+McCallion decided that he had some and pass the course, alive or dead, and went for it.
 He lived as did the others.

 Later a course instructor came to him and told him the reason for the evolution.
 A similar situation had occurred recently on a hot extraction after contact.
 Several chanced it and made it but two men refused.
-A scout happened to have found a narrow place farther up river.
+A scout happened to have found a narrow place farther upriver.
 The whole team’s life was in jeopardy due to fear.
 They didn’t want mindless men.
 They wanted men who could face their fear in the direst of circumstances, overcome them and continue the mission.

 When the body is beyond empty and at a physical low, the South Africans believed they could find a man’s deepest desire.
 Taking one of the most powerful needs that humans have and depriving them of it while continuing the demands of endless marches and PT could reveal the men who could stick around and endure the missions required by these Soldiers.